Table of Contents

 Microservices is an architecture style where an application is built as a collection of small, independent services.
 Custom software development companies often use microservices architecture to build scalable and maintainable systems.

-Company can break the application into smaller, independent services, each handling a specific function.
-And each service can be individually deployed, updated, independent code base and repository too.
-And these services communicate with each other via APIs.
+The company can break the application into more minor, independent services, each handling a specific function.
+Each service can be individually deployed and updated with an independent code base and repository.
+These services communicate with each other via APIs.

 Pros of Microservices Architecture

-Different technologies: Microservices allow developers to use different programming languages, databases, and tools for different services, depending on what fits or what’s best.
+- Different technologies: Microservices allow developers to use other programming languages, databases, and tools for other services, depending on what fits or what’s best.

 Cons of Microservices Architecture

-Costly: Running multiple microservices often requires more infrastructure resources, like servers, databases, and network management.
-Since each service may need to be deployed separately, costs can go up.
+- Costly: Running multiple microservices often requires more infrastructure resources, like servers, databases, and network management.
+Since each service may need to be deployed separately, costs can increase.

-When Netflix started as a DVD rental service, it had a simpler system that was easier to manage as a monolithic architecture.
+When Netflix started as a DVD rental service, it had a more straightforward system that was easier to manage as a monolithic architecture.
 Everything, from user interfaces to backend services, was tightly coupled and ran as a single application.
 But later transitioned to a microservices architecture as it grew.

 Conclusion

-Microservices is better suited for larger, evolving applications that need flexibility, scalability, and independent development.
+- Microservices are better suited for more extensive evolving applications that require flexibility, scalability, and independent development.
 However, it comes with operational overhead and requires more advanced development and DevOps practices.